zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   zWinRMConnectTimeout
     :   Used to define the time out for establishing a winrm connection.
 If you are seeing failing tasks stay in a RUNNING state, you can decrease this number so that the initial attempt to connect to a device times out sooner.

+-   zWinServicesModeled
+    :   List of regular expressions for services to model.
+        If zWinServicesNotModeled is set, we will skip services from it first.

+-   zWinServicesNotModeled
+    :   List of regular expressions for services to ignore during modeling process.

 Note: HyperV and MicrosoftWindows ZenPacks share krb5.conf file as well as tools for sending/receiving data.
 Therefore if either HyperV or